The following patent was granted by

 all further instructions, etc.

-"Where is the nearest Kiosk location?"), the system tells
+nearest Kiosk location?"), the system tells the visitor

-the visitor where the nearest Visitor-Visa Kiosk 1 is
+where the nearest Visitor-Visa Kiosk 1 is located.

 illustrated).
 This step in the process is illustrated by the